The Automated Shipping Transformation

 Technology

-Next, 3PL brokers have access to the latest technology and expertise.
-Thus, this enables them to manage logistics efficiently.
+Next, 3PL brokers have access to the latest technology and expertise, which enables them to manage logistics efficiently.
 They possess the necessary tools and resources for critical aspects.
-They can track shipments in real-time, monitor inventory levels, and work order fulfillment.
-This ultimately can streamline logistics processes and improve customer service.
+They can track shipments in real-time, monitor inventory levels, and fulfill work orders.
+This can ultimately streamline logistics processes and improve customer service.

 Flexibility